Terms and Conditions

 - limit or exclude the liability of a party for fraud or fraudulent misrepresentation by that party;

-- exclude any liability of a party that may not be excluded under applicable law.
+- limit or exclude any other liability of a party that may not be limited or excluded under applicable law.

-- govern all liabilities arising under the Agreement or in relation to the subject matter of the Agreement, including liabilities arising in contract, in tort (including negligence) and for breach of statutory duty; and
+- govern all liabilities arising under the Agreement or in relation to the subject matter of the Agreement, including liabilities arising in contract, in tort (including negligence) and for breach of statutory duty.

-The Provider will not be liable in respect of any loss of profits, income, revenue, use, production or anticipated savings.
+- be liable in respect of any loss of profits, income, revenue, use, production or anticipated savings;

-The Provider will not be liable for any loss of business, contracts or commercial opportunities.
+- be liable for any loss of business, contracts or commercial opportunities;

-The Provider will not be liable for any loss of or damage to goodwill or reputation.
+- be liable for any loss of or damage to goodwill or reputation;

-The Provider will not be liable in respect of any loss or corruption of any data, database or software.
+- be liable in respect of any loss or corruption of any data, database or software;

-The Provider will not be liable in respect of any special, indirect or consequential loss or damage.
+- be liable in respect of any special, indirect or consequential loss or damage; or

-The Provider's liability in relation to any event or series of related events will not exceed the lessor of:
+11.4.
+A party's liability in relation to any event or series of related events will not exceed the greater of:

 - USD$500; and